alexle/alexle.github.com/posts/change-one-word.markdown

 * I get to drive to work
 * I get to eat vegetables
 * I get to practice the piano
-* I get to write code all day
 * I get to take care of and raise my kids
 * I get to see my parents each week
 * I get to celebrate Valentine's day with my significant other